Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 Figure~\ref{fig:motivation} illustrates the partial call graph involving the critical functions needed to trigger the vulnerability.
-As depicted, in order to trigger the vulnerability, a test case must cover the location of dereference (Line 28 in \texttt{compare\_symbols}) after executing the location of allocation (Line 17 in \texttt{bfd\_mach\_o\_get\_synthetic\_symtab}).
+In the figure, the solid lines represent normal function calls linking caller and callee, the dashed line indicates a indirect call unable to be identified by static distance computation, and the zigzag line shows multiple normal calls with omitted intermediate nodes.
+As depicted, in order to trigger the vulnerability at the location of dereference (Line 28 in \texttt{compare\_symbols}), a test case must cover this location after executing the location of allocation (Line 17 in \texttt{bfd\_mach\_o\_get\_synthetic\_symtab}, the root cause location of the vulnerability).
 It is important to note that these two locations are distant from each other in the code base.
-This vulnerability belongs to the PTA mentioned earlier in \cref{Introduction}.

 Consider a security scenario that utilizes directed fuzzing to verify a report from static analysis.
 An aggressive, yet comprehensive and scalable static checker might identify potential risks if it detects a function that allocates a piece of heap memory without initializing the content within the function scope.
 When employing such a checker on \texttt{binutils}, it reports multiple program locations, which are treated as target sites for directed fuzzing.
 The root cause of this vulnerability, located at Line 17, is one of these target sites.
 Additionally, there are other false positive target sites, including Line 34 at \texttt{xmalloc}, which is simply a wrapper for the \texttt{malloc} function.
 Figure \ref{fig:motivation} also includes some functions that invoke \texttt{xmalloc}.
 For simplicity, we only show two functions that call \texttt{xmalloc}, as it is a utility commonly used by numerous functions.
 Thus, an ideal directed fuzzer should be able to discover the vulnerability by generating a test case that both creates and dereferences the uninitialized variable, despite the interference from false positive target sites like Line 34.
 Besides, it is worth noting that these target locations conform to the format used by AFLGo \cite{Bhme2017DirectedGF}, instead of targets with explicit dependency information required by some works \cite{Nguyen2020BinarylevelDF,Lee2021ConstraintguidedDG}.